DianaIonita/serverless-api-gateway-caching/README.md

 ## Configuring a shared API Gateway
 Setting `apiGatewayIsShared` to `true` means that no changes are applied to the root caching configuration of the API Gateway.
 However, `ttlInSeconds`, `dataEncryption` and `perKeyInvalidation` are still applied to all functions, unless specifically overridden.

-You can also optionally specify the `restApiId` of the shared API Gateway if you have exported that from a different CloudFormation stack.
-If a `restApiId` is not specified, the plugin will automatically try to find one in the stack that's being deployed.
+If the shared API Gateway is in a different CloudFormation stack, you'll need to export its `RestApiId` and pass it to the plugin via the optional `restApiId` setting.
+If the gateway is part of the stack you are deploying, you don't need to do this; the plugin will find the `RestApiId` automatically.

+If the shared gateway has a default base path that is not part of your endpoint configuration, you can specify it using the optional `basePath` setting.

 ```yml
 plugins: